hdnndh/Drexel-Freshman-design---Exo-arm/README.md

 # Drexel-Freshman-design---Exo-arm

 ## Overview
 **ExoArm** is a project aimed at constructing a safe and functional prototype of a device that can assist in human motion.
-The device is designed to lift objects up to 70 kg using a 12V motor with a worm drive.
+The device is designed to lift objects using a 12V motor with a worm drive.
 The project's primary focus is on safety since the device will be used on the human body.
 Comprehensive tests, safeguarding methods, and alerting systems are employed to ensure the ExoArm's safety and efficiency.

 ## Key Features
-- **Load Capacity**: Can lift objects up to 70 kg with the capability to change the maximum load by adjusting the gear ratio.
 - **Safety**: Prioritizes user safety through numerous tests and safeguarding methods.
 - **Efficiency**: Uses a worm drive for efficiency and irreversible rotation direction.
 - **Cost-Effective**: Designed to be economical and accessible.